Rose, Contributions from the U.S. National Herbarium 12: 402, 1909

 Opuntia blakeana is a small, spreading Sonoran Desert plant.
 The cladodes are typically dark green but may have brown or purple tints.
-The spines are short and light- or dark-brown, often 2 or more per areole.
-The pad color and brown spines create a handsome plant.
-Pads may stack up 2- to 3-ft tall from prostrate branches.
-The plants have limited similarity with Opuntia camanchica, and the flowers and fruits are similar to those of Opuntia phaeacantha.
-The species occurs in the greater Tucson, Arizona area.
+The spines are short and light- or dark-brown, or they may be tan.
+Often there are 2 or more per areole.
+When present, the brown spines create a handsome plant.
+Pads may stack up 2 or 3 tall from prostrate-ascending spreading branches.
+Plants may be up to 2-ft tall.
+The flowers are yellow and often reddish in the center.
+The plants have limited similarity with O. camanchica, and the flowers and fruits are similar to those of O. phaeacantha.
+The species occurs in the greater Tucson, AZ area and probably throughout southern AZ and adjacent northern Mexico.
 See the original citation.